 18. I gets side tracked really easily.
 Case in point, I originally forgot 18 and had to come back to edit it.

 19. I am lactose intolerant but eat cheese way too much.
 I'm a total rebel.
 I love cheese piled on pizza, lasagna, tacos, or hot sandwiches.
 However I'm not a "grab a slice of cheese and it solo" kind of a gal.
 On stuff=good, on its own=not my style.
 I realize this makes absolutely no sense.
 I think I just have a serious addiction to melting ooey, gooey cheese.
 Hot, melting cheese is a thing of beauty.

 20. I love pork, I mean really, really, really love pork.
 But pork does not like me.
 Apparently most people with colon issues have this problem.
 It stays in your colon for something like 72 hours or so.
 Don't quote me but it's around that number.
 Isn't that a lovely little tidbit of information.
 Aren't you glad you're reading right now?

-21. As much as I love to eat and cook, I generally only eats once a day.
+21. As much as I love to eat and cook, I generally only eat once per day.
 And I eat really late.
 Part of this is due to my IBS.
-If I eat, I gets sick.
+If I eat, I get sick.
 So I tend not to eat until I am home for the day.
 Sometimes I eat around 10 pm.
 I hate it but am trying hard to change this habit.
 It was something I did out of necessity to spend time with my kids and attend after school activities without problems.
-It’s a work in progress.
+It's a work in progress.